2i2c-org/jupyterhub-home-nfs/README.md

 ### EKS Security Considerations

 On EKS, the default CNI - Amazon VPC CNI, does not enforce Network Policies.
 And by default Amazon VPC CNI assigns IPs to pods from the same subnet as the nodes.
-So there is no way to define a separate CIDR block or pattern to allow access only from the kubelet using client allowlisting.
+So there is no way to define a separate CIDR block or pattern to allow access only from the kubelet using a client allow list.

 **Network Policy Approach:**
 Since Amazon VPC CNI [does not support enforcing Network Policies on the pods not managed by a deployment](https://docs.aws.amazon.com/eks/latest/userguide/cni-network-policy.html#cni-network-policy-considerations), you need to use an alternative CNI like [Calico](https://docs.tigera.io/calico/latest/getting-started/kubernetes/managed-public-cloud/eks).
 Note that Calico can be configured to use Amazon VPC CNI as the underlying network provider and it can be configured to enforce Network Policies on the pods not managed by a deployment.